acomaviation/aerobid-legal-docs/privacy_policy.md

 - enter a competition, promotion or survey;
 - upload content to our Platform;
 - give us some feedback or contact us.
 - **Automated technologies or interactions.** As you interact with our website and use our Platform, we may automatically collect **Technical Data** about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.
 Please see our cookie policy ([https://aero.bid/legal/cookie](https://aero.bid/legal/cookie)) for further details.
+We will also store Chat Data within our Platform.
+However, this information is encrypted and not readily accessible to ACOM.
+We do not review or moderate this information, and sharing of personal data within our chat function is prohibited.
 - **Third parties or publicly available sources.** We may receive personal data about you from various third parties as set out below:
 - Technical Data from the following parties:
   - analytics providers such as Google Analytics based outside the UK;